Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.

 - Permissions are set as a regular Linux user

-- Create or edit scripts to manage Azure resources from any browser
+- Create or edit scripts to automate Azure management

 - Simultaneously manage resources via Azure portal and Azure CLI 2.0